-The interviewer, of course, is aware of the problems caused by hiring the wrong person, and therefore be feeling serious pressure.
-If you're the interviewer and you recommend hiring someone who turns out to be the wrong person for the job, you don't look so good.
+The interviewer, of course, is aware of the problems caused by hiring the wrong person, and therefore is feeling the pressure.
+If you’re the interviewer and you recommend hiring someone who turns out to be the wrong person for the job, you don’t look so good.

 Because of the pressure and the lack of training, the interviewer may be as ill-at-ease interviewing as you are about being interviewed.

 Be ready to walk.
-You don't need this job.
-You need to a place you can contribute your skills and abilities where they appreciate and pay you.
-Getting a job is about solving two problems: the company's and yours.
-If it's not a good fit, you'll wish you hadn't gotten the job, and so will they.
+You don’t need this job.
+You need a place you can contribute your skills and abilities, a place where they appreciate and pay you.
+Getting a job is about solving two problems: the company’s and yours.
+If it’s not a good fit, you’ll wish you hadn’t gotten the job, and so will they.

 Interviews are a two-way street for the purpose of discovering if you belong together.
-It's not about your being judged.
+It’s not about your being judged.
 You need to ask questions as well as answer them to find out if this is a good place for you to work.
-(This would not be, "When do I get my first vacation," and "Where is the water cooler?"
-Rather, "What opportunities are there for learning about other parts of the company?"
-"Are employees encouraged to continue their education?"
-"Does the company offer training programs?"
-"What is the rate of employee turnover?"
-"Is the company considering any new product lines?"
-"How are they dealing with the Y2K questions?")
-Do your ethics, work styles, attitudes and goals match?
+(This would not be, “When do I get my first vacation,” and “Where is the water cooler?”
+Rather, “What opportunities are there for learning about other parts of the company?”
+“Are employees encouraged to continue their education?”
+In addition, do your ethics, work styles, attitudes, and goals match?

 Help create a positive outcome by concentrating on helping the interviewer look good by hiring the right person.
-That is, formulate your answers based on how your skills help the company and the interviewer solve their problem and make the right hiring choice.
+That is, base your answers on how your skills help the company and the interviewer solve their problem and make the right hiring choice.

 Don’t wing it.

-Find out about the company before going to the interview: go to the reference section of the library, check out the company's website, talk to someone who works there, check newspaper archives for past articles.
-How big is the company, how many locations, how many employees, the name of the president, their ranking in their industry.
-Find out their history, how long they've been in business, if they've been in other businesses in the past.
+Find out about the company before going to the interview: check them out on the web, talk to someone who works there, check newspaper archives for past articles.
+How big is the company, how many locations, how many employees, the name of the president, their ranking in their industry?
+Find out their history, how long they’ve been in business, if they’ve been in other businesses in the past.

-The more you know about the job and about the company, the easier it is for you to concentrate on shaping your answers to make it clear how you can help them.
+The more you know about the job and about the company, the easier it is for you to concentrate your answers on how you can help them.

-This isn't about your impressing them.
-It's not about your getting a job.
-It's about looking for a match.
-It's the wedding of two equals.
-You don't want to take a job where you'll be miserable.
-And you don't want to take one that results in getting fired.
+This isn’t about your impressing them.
+It’s not about your getting a job.
+It’s about looking for a match.
+It’s the interaction of two equals.
+You don’t want to take a job where you’ll be miserable.
+And you don't want to take one that results in your getting fired.